hasindu2008/slow5tools/docs/commands.md

 ### f2s

+`slow5tools f2s [OPTIONS] file.fast5 -o file.blow5 -p 1`
-`slow5tools f2s [OPTIONS] fast5_dir1 fast5_dir2 ... -d output_dir`
+`slow5tools f2s [OPTIONS] fast5_dir1/file1.fast5 fast5_dir2/file2.fast5 ... -d output_dir`

-Recursively searches for FAST5 files (.fast5 extension) in specified directories and converts them to SLOW5/BLOW5 format.
+Recursively searches for FAST5 files (.fast5 extension) in directories specified as arguments and converts them to SLOW5/BLOW5 format.
 Do not mix multi-FAST5 and single-FAST5 files in a single command (is this correct Hiruna?).
 For each multi-FAST5 file in provided input directories, a SLOW5/BLOW5 file with the same file name will be created inside rge directory specified by `-d`.
 If single-FAST5 files are provided as input, a SLOW5/BLOW5 file will be created one for each process (specified by -p below).
 What happens if we provide a.fast5 and b.fast5 instead of fast5_dir1 and fast5_dir2 hiruna?

-*  `-t STR , --to STR`:
+*  `-b STR , --to STR`:
-   Output in the format specified in STR which can be `slow5` for SLOW5 ASCII or `blow5` for SLOW5 binary (BLOW5) [default value: BLOW5].
+   Output in the format specified in STR which can be `slow5` for SLOW5 ASCII or `blow5` for SLOW5 binary (BLOW5) [default value: blow5].
 *  `-c, --compress compression_type`:
    Outputs the compression method for BLOW5 output. `compression_type` can be `none` for uncompressed binary, `gzip` for gzip-based compression.
 This option is only effective with -t blow5 [default value: gzip]..
 *  `-d STR, --out-dir STR`: